 This means that you may lose up to half of your revenue if your website is not optimized for mobile.

 But it gets worse.
 Even if your project is mobile-friendly, there are still hundreds of things that can go wrong.
-Missed buttons, unreadable labels, flawed navigation… The average abandonment rate on mobile devices is around 85%, which is even higher than on desktop.
+Missed buttons, unreadable labels, flawed navigation… The average abandonment rate on mobile devices is around 85%, which is even higher than on desktops.

 There are tons of articles online that suggest ways to improve the mobile experience for your customers, but how exactly are you going to do that?